Torture in the United States: Border Patrol and immigration detention

 The U.S. Border Patrol interdicts people crossing the border and maintains checkpoints and carries out raids in border regions.
 Human Rights Watch has documented severe human rights abuses by the Border Patrol, "including unjustified killing, torture, and rape, and routine beatings, rough physical treatment, and racially motivated verbal abuse."

 Detained immigrants, including refugees seeking asylum, at the Esmor Inc. facility in Elizabeth, New Jersey, rebelled after practices of verbal and physical abuse, humiliation and corporal punishment.
 After the uprising, two dozen of them were beaten, stripped, forced to crawl through a gauntlet of officers, and made to chant, "America is number one."

 A report by the Justice Department Office of the Inspector General on the experience of 762 post-9/11 detainees found confirmed the physical and verbal abuse of detainees.
 On arrival at the Metropolitan Detention Center in Brooklyn, New York, the detainees were slammed face first into a wall against a shirt with an American flag; the bloodstain left behind was described by one officer as the print of bloody noses and a mouth.
 Once inside they were threatened with detention for the rest of their lives, verbally abused, exposed to cold, deprived of sleep, and had their hands, cuffed arms, and fingers severely twisted.

+Debates and controversy

+Torture in the United States remains a controversial issue, with debates surrounding its use in law enforcement, prisons, and national security operations.
+While the U.S. officially condemns torture, reports of abuses—ranging from police brutality to the treatment of detainees in military facilities like Guantánamo Bay—continue to spark outrage.
+Human rights organizations and legal experts argue that such practices violate both domestic laws and international treaties.

+Torture in the United States has been a topic of ongoing debate and controversy, particularly in the context of law enforcement, the criminal justice system, and national security practices.
+Despite being prohibited by the Eighth Amendment and international treaties like the United Nations Convention Against Torture, there have been multiple instances of alleged torture, particularly in prisons and during interrogations.
+One of the most infamous cases involves the treatment of detainees at Guantanamo Bay, where reports of abuse, including waterboarding and sensory deprivation, have sparked widespread outrage.
+In addition to these high-profile cases, there have been numerous allegations of police brutality and abuse in U.S. prisons, where inmates have been subjected to physical and psychological torture.
+Although the government officially condemns the use of torture, these reports raise questions about the implementation of laws and the broader human rights standards upheld by the U.S. legal system.
+Critics argue that torture not only violates human rights but also undermines the nation's moral authority and international reputation.